Supplier name: Ecolab Ltd.

 Completed Carbon Reduction

 The following environmental management measures and projects have been completed or implemented since the base year.
-For more information, please see Ecolab.com/CSR and Ecolab’s 2024 Growth & Impact Report (pages 43-52).
+For more information, please see Ecolab.com/CSR and Ecolab’s 2025 Growth & Impact Report.

-• Ecolab has participated in and reported to CDP since 2006 to transparently disclose our environmental impacts.
-In 2023, we received leadership-level rankings from CDP, earning an A ranking for both Climate Change and Water Security submissions. • In 2024, we reduced absolute Scope 1 and 2 GHG emissions by 33% from a 2018 base year.
-We utilize a combination of tactics in line with science-based strategies that aim to reduce emissions in our own operations, including increasing energy efficiency, utilizing renewable electricity and electrifying our fleet of service vehicles.
+- Ecolab has participated in and reported to CDP since 2006 to transparently disclose our environmental impacts.
+In 2025, we received leadership-level rankings from CDP, earning an A ranking for both Climate Change and Water Security.

 Declaration and Sign Off